dennisdunn/StirTrek2022-practical-parsing/README.md

-StirTrek2022-practical-parsing
+practical-parsing-talk
 ===

-Example code for my Stir Trek 2022 talk "Practical Parsing: Level Up With Parser Combinators".
+Example code for my talk "Practical Parsing: Level Up With Parser Combinators".
 Each of the branches is this repository parse a grammar for arithmetic expressions with slightly different results.

 After cloning the repository, CD into the directory and run ```npm install``` to grab the required dependencies.
 The example grammar for each branch is exported as the ***start()*** method of the grammar object.
 Checkout each of the